NotZeri/Zeri-Mod-Manager/README.md

 ## Known Issues
 - Unity Explorer does not open when launching the game
-- The manager does not appear in taskbar
+- The manager does not appear in the taskbar

 ### Upcoming Update
 ![Status](https://img.shields.io/badge/Status-In%20Development-orange)
-- Multi-game support with dedicated mod sections for different game
+- Multi-game support with dedicated mod sections for different games

 ### Possible Update
 - Mod creation tools for creating custom game mods